norcams/iaas/docs/team/development/vagrant/ca.rst

    out all files tracked in git and rerun :file:`bootstrap.sh`

-You will need to generate a CA key pair with openssl to sign the certificate used in vagrant to test TLS for endpoint.
+You will need to generate a CA key pair with openssl to sign the certificate used in Vagrant to test TLS for endpoint.
 First make sure openssl is installed on your host computer (if not, run the scipts and copy all the .pem files back to your host)::